Expect No Mercy

-Expect No Mercy is the ninth studio album by the Scottish hard rock band Nazareth, released in 1977.
+Expect No Mercy is the ninth studio album by Scottish hard rock band Nazareth, released in 1977.
 The original version was rejected by the label and these versions were the bonus tracks on the Salvo CD.
 The originally released version saw the reintroduction of a heaviness after the two previously more laid back albums and the tracks were noticeably shorter with only the final track clocking in at over four minutes.